Skip the Korean take out and make these Bulgogi Korean Beef Bowls at home instead! Perfect as a weeknight dinner or as a meal prep!

 Korean Bulgogi at Home

 There’s something about marinaded Korean meat that just gets me drooling.
-One of my favourites is bulgogi; bulgogi is thinly sliced beef that is marinaded before grilling.
+One of my favourites is bulgogi; bulgogi is thinly sliced beef that is marinated before grilling.
 Sirloin, rib eye or brisket are frequently used cuts of beef for the dish.
 It is a classic sweet and savoury dish!

 What You Need To Make These Bulgogi Korean Beef Bowls